Strong convergence of Kleinian groups: the cracked eggshell: Background material and definitions

 \subsection{Gallimaufries}

 Let $S$ be a compact orientable surface of genus at least $2$, not necessarily connected.
-A {\em gallimaufry} $\Gamma=(F,m,L)$ on $S$ is made as follows: $F$ is an open incompressible subsurface of $S$, namely its closure is an incompressible subsurface, and in particular a connected component of $F$ is either a surface with cusps or a connected component of $S$; $m$ is a complete hyperbolic metric (up to isotopy) on $F$ with finite area; and $L$ is a recurrent geodesic lamination on the closed surface $S-F$.
-We furthermore require that $L$ does not have any closed leaf and that the connected components of $S-(F\cup L)$ are discs, annuli or M\"obius bands.
+A {\em gallimaufry} $\Gamma=(F,m,L)$ on $S$ is made as follows: $F$ is an open incompressible subsurface of $S$, namely if a simple closed curve $d\subset F$ bounds a disc in $S$, $d$ bounds a disc in $F$; $m$ is a complete hyperbolic metric (up to isotopy) on $F$ with finite area, so that in particular a connected component of $F$ endowed with $m$ is either a surface with cusps or a connected component of $S$; and $L$ is a recurrent geodesic lamination on the compact surface $S-F$.
+We furthermore require that $L$ does not have any closed leaf and that the connected components of $S-(F\cup L)$ are discs or annuli.
 The surface $F$ is the {\em moderate surface} of $\Gamma$ and the lamination $L$ forms its {\em immoderate lamination}.
 We denote by ${\cal GA}(S)$ the set of all gallimaufries on $S$.
 As an example, the end invariants of a hyperbolic $3$-manifold form a gallimaufry: the union of the open surfaces facing the geometrically finite ends forms its moderate surface, equipped with the metric induced by the corresponding conformal structure at infinity; the union of the ending laminations of its geometrically infinite ends is its immoderate lamination.
-We now define the topology on ${\cal GA}(S)$.\\
+We now define the topology on ${\cal GA}(S)$.